samarium-lang/Samarium/docs/strings.md

 ## Casting

-Strings can be casted to Integers (for single characters) or Arrays of Integers (for longer strings), representing the Unicode code point of each character:
+Strings can be cast to integers (for single characters) or Arrays of integers (for longer strings), representing the Unicode code point of each character:

 > `"a"%` returns `97`.